systemallica/backend-go/README.md

 - we assume that the start/finish times are proper data
 - we assume that the user and vehicle ids are valid
 - a CI/CD pipeline should be implemented in the future
+- an error tracking tool(such as [Sentry](https://sentry.io/welcome/)) should be set up in the repo
+- a dependency management tool(such as [dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/about-dependabot-version-updates)) should be set up in the repo

 ### branch convention